Amboseli National Park, Kenya - Things to Do in Amboseli National Park

 Game Drives with Kilimanjaro Views

-Booking Tip: Arrange visits through your lodge or local operators for $30-50 per person.
-Look for community-run programs where fees directly benefit the village - avoid overly commercialized experiences and ask about the community's conservation involvement.
+Booking Tip: Arrange through your lodge or local operators for $20-30 per person.
+Choose community-run programs where fees go directly to the village.
+Avoid overly touristy setups and ask about specific activities included.

 Getting There